lednikita0481/Hash-Table-research/README.md

 | AVX + strcmp          |      11.7         |   0.95               | 0.75                  |
 | AVX + strcmp no load  |      7.7          |   1.44               | 1.52                  |

-This optimisation definetly reached the result.
+This optimisation definitely reached the result.

 ### Intermediate conclusion

-I optimised two functions using most of the computing resources and improved performance by 44% comparing to base version and 9% comparing to base version compiled with `-O3` flag.
+I optimised two functions using most of the computing resources and improved performance by 44% compared to the base version and 9% compared to the base version compiled with `-O3` flag.

 Now I will try to make some cheat optimisations.

 ### Version 3.
 Changing hash function.

-I tried to improve the performance of polynom hash function.
-It had some effect, but it's also has sence to use hash function, which can be called from assembly directly.
+I tried to improve the performance of the polynom hash function.
+It had some effect, but it also has a sence to use the hash function, which can be called from the assembly directly.
 This is CRC32.
-I will not describe it's method of work, you can read about it [here](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRCs_and_data_integrity).
-It's main advantage is the ability to call it directly from assembly.
-Certainly, hash table needs to be rebuilt with use of this function.
+I will not describe its method of work, you can read about it [here](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRCs_and_data_integrity).
+Its main advantage is the ability to call it directly from the assembly.
+Certainly, the hash table needs to be rebuilt with the use of this function.

-So we can create hash function with inline assembly:
+So we can create the hash function with inline assembly:

 <details>
 <summary> CRC32 </summary>